 SciAps introduces handheld LIBS

 It was ten years after his first encounter with LIBS that Hark heard of a new startup, SciAps, Inc. “I saw that SciAps created a handheld LIBS instrument, something my collaborators and I were very interested in.
-We could take it into the field, both for first-responder type applications and for geochemical work,” says Hark.
+We could take it into the field, both for first responder type applications and for geochemical work,” says Hark.
 SciAps agreed to loan him an instrument.
-“Before there was an official academic loaner program, I was the loan program,” says Hark.
+“Before there was an official academic loaner program, I was the loan program,” Hark says with a laugh.

 Hark used the nascent handheld in conjunction with the laboratory LIBS.
-With his undergraduate coauthors at Juniata College in Huntington, PA, Hark published a number of papers involving the handheld and lab instruments for geochemical analysis.
+With his undergraduate coauthors at Juniata College in Huntington, Penn., Hark published a number of papers involving both handheld and lab instruments for geochemical analysis.

 As the instruments developed and improved at SciAps, Hark was able to see more and more utility for the analyzers, sharing what he was learning through publishing.
 Highlights include three book chapters, and now a review article that has just been published in Spectrochimica Acta B, Atomic Spectroscopy on portable and handheld LIBS.